 When double opt-in is enabled, a person is not added to an email list until they confirm their consent twice.
 The first consent happens when the signup form is completed, and the second consent occurs when a user clicks the confirmation link in the email that’s automatically sent to them after filling out the form.

-VendorRisk by UpGuard represents the security risk of each vendor with a security score.
-This empowers organizations to instantly identify and remediate all of the security vulnerabilities of each vendor.
+UpGuard VendorRisk represents the security risk of each vendor with a security score.
+This empowers organizations to perform their vendor due diligence by instantly identifying and assisting in the remediation of all of the security vulnerabilities of each vendor.
+Vendors with poor security ratings are classified as high-risk, which helps organizations prioritize remediation or change vendors.

 The key to a secure ecosystem is to consistently monitor for vulnerabilities and immediately remediate them.
 If your organization doesn’t have the necessary expertise or resources for such a dedicated effort, world-class CyberResearch analysts can manage the complete scope of your vendor security on your behalf.